Autódromo Internacional Nelson Piquet: CART

-Motorcycle Grand Prix
+Motorcycle racing

 The circuit also hosted the Rio de Janeiro motorcycle Grand Prix race from 1995 to 2004.
-Italy's nine time World Champion Valentino Rossi won the most races, winning four from 2000–2003, while Australian five-time World Champion Michael Doohan won the 1996 and 1997 races.
+Valentino Rossi won the most races, winning four from 2000 to 2003, while Mick Doohan won the 1996 and 1997 races.

 The first Rio Motorcycle Grand Prix was won by Italian Luca Cadalora, riding a Yamaha YZR500.
 The final race held at the circuit in 2004, was won by Japanese rider Makoto Tamada riding a Honda RC211V.

 Honda won seven of the nine Rio Grands Prix held, with Yamaha winning two.

 Lap records

-The official fastest race lap records at the Autódromo Internacional Nelson Piquet (Jacarepaguá) are listed as:
+The fastest official race lap records at the circuit are listed as follows:

 Final years

 As of early 2005, there were plans to partially demolish this racetrack to make room for a new sports complex to be used for the 2007 Pan American Games.
 It would have made the track approximately 3.336 km long, thus making it too short for most international racing series.
 However, the FIA's ruling on a track's minimum length is ambiguous.
 In 2006, despite rumors of the race being cancelled, the Brazilian Stock Car Rio event was contested on a temporary short circuit combining sections of the oval and normal circuits and the start/finish line was moved to the back stretch, which was cut short to make room for the Pan-American games venues.

 Another proposal for the circuit was to have both a club permanent circuit, and an international-length half-permanent, half-car park circuit involving that circuit and an extension which utilises the car parks of the park.
 That would have been designed by Hermann Tilke.

-In January 2008 it was announced that the track was to be demolished to allow the city to build an Olympic Training Centre venue for the Rio de Janeiro bid for the 2016 Summer Olympics which Rio was successful in winning.
+In January 2008 it was announced that the track was to be demolished to allow the city to build an Olympic Training Centre venue for the 2016 Summer Olympics which Rio was successful in winning.

 As of 2008, the 3.336 km track comprised the original circuit's second half with a hairpin that connects the previous main straight and back straight.
 It remained active, with races such as Stock Car's Corrida do Milhão.

 The track and adjacent motorsport facilities were finally demolished in November 2012 to make way for new facilities to be used during the 2016 Summer Olympics.

 In March 2013 Bernie Ecclestone, CEO of the Formula One Group, said discussions were taking place for the Formula 1 Grand Prix to move from the Interlagos Circuit in São Paulo to Rio de Janeiro and a suitable time for this could be 2016, coinciding with the 2016 Olympic Games.
 Formula 1 last raced at Rio in 1989 before returning to São Paulo in 1990, where it has been held since.
-However, no Grand Prix was held in Rio as of 2022.
+As of 2025, no Grand Prix has been held in Rio since.